Have a green thumb but don't know where to start? Adrienne Thadani tells you how to create a herb garden at home

 The better the soil, the more likely your chance of success.
 “Soil for most herbs should be well-draining and nutrient rich.
 We want the soil to retain moisture, but not form puddles of water to form,” says Adrienne adding, “We make sure there is a lot of compost mixed with dry leaves, coco soil, neem, sand and natural liquid fertilizers in our soil.
 We continue to add compost and mulch regularly, keeping the soil alive and happy.”

 Pick herbs that are both easily available and easy to grow.
 Adrienne recommends lemongrass, pudina and other mints such as spearmint, and different varieties of basil like Italian basil, sweet basil, Thai basil and tulsi.
 Keep in mind that when you start out, it is easier to grow from seedlings rather than planting seeds.

 5. Test the waters

-There are a lot of factors that play into how much you need to water your plants – the type of plant it is, the amount of sunlight it receives, the season.
+A lot of factors play into how much you need to water your plants – the type of plant, amount of sunlight it receives and the season.
 The trick is to observe the plant and check the soil daily so that you are only watering as needed.
 “It’s good for the soil to dry out just a little bit.
 This encourages the plants to send the roots out in search of water, making the plant stronger and healthier,” says Adrienne.
-“Pay attention to your plants, regular observation is key to understand what’s working and what isn’t.”
+“Pay attention to your plants, regular observation is key to understanding what’s working and what isn’t.”